AngleProtocol/angle-docs/new-module/README.md

 The main advantages of Angle Borrowing module are:

-* No need for hedging agents to cover the protocol
+- No need for hedging agents to cover the protocol
-* Easier to add new collaterals
+- Easier to add new collaterals
-* Users can keep exposure to their collateral tokens while using agEUR
+- Users can keep exposure to their collateral tokens while using agEUR

 These advantages help **further expand Angle and its agTokens**, both in terms of the stablecoins issued, their volume, and the chains and networks where they can be issued & redeemed.
 It has been designed to work hand in hand with the current one, and strenghten the Angle Protocol.
 AgTokens, like agEUR, are fully interoperable between both modules.

+{% hint style="info" %}
+Angle Borrowing Module has not yet been deployed and will soon be open-sourced.
+It should be live by the end of May 2022.
+{% endhint %}

 ## Main Features